fujitake/vantiq-related/vantiq-cloud-infra-operations/docs/eng/kubernetes-upgrade.md

 1. Upgrade Nodepool
    Select the target Nodepools from the Node pools and upgrade them respectively.
 Keep in mind the following points;

-    - Nodepools running Vantiq pod and Mongodb pod should be upgraded at different times from other Nodepools.
+    - Nodepools running Vantiq pod and Mongodb pod should NOT be upgraded at the same time.
 It is acceptable to upgrade them at the same time if the criteria are met.
     - When upgrading Nodepool running Vantiq pod, confirm that both Mongodb pod and Keycloak pod are running normally (status=Running) before upgrading.

     ![aks2](../../imgs/kubernetes-upgrade/aks-2.png)